Jasmine Sambac, the Arabic jasmine with the wonderful aroma in your garden

 If the leaves turn yellow, you probably water too much or fertilize too much.
 Reduce watering and fertilizing and the plant will soon recover.

-If the leaves fade, it’s very likely that the plant needs more frequent watering or more water in each watering.
+If the leaves fade, its very likely that the plant needs more frequent watering or more water in each watering.
 Same goes for dry edges on the leaves.

 If buds fall or open prematurely, reduce watering.
 If the weather is too hot, the flowers will take on a brownish color and will dry out rather quickly.
 But as this is not a sign of disease, merely a sign of the conditions, do not worry.